zeronounours/ictf-2015-writeups/analyses/n4w_secrets/README.md

 When you register, you must provide a login, a password and your name.
 The later is thus the *flag_id*.
-However, the *set_flag* script use the same string for both the login and the name.
+However, the *set_flag* script uses the same string for both the login and the name.

 ## Vulnerabilities

-As the service is relying on a sqlite database, maybe a SQL injection present.
+As the service is relying on a sqlite database, maybe a SQL injection can be found.
 But actually, all queries are prepared:
 ```python
 self.__cursor.execute('SELECT * FROM users WHERE login=(?)', (login,))
 self.__cursor.execute('INSERT INTO users (name, login, password) VALUES (?, ?, ?)', (name, login, password))